lazojs/lazo/docs/LazoWidget.md

 A LazoWidget can be used to integrate a 3rd party library into the Lazo rendering life cycle.
-This allows you to encapsulate the creation and deletion of a widget in itself keeping your view layer clean.
+This allows you to encapsulate the creation and deletion of a widget inside of itself keeping your view layer clean.
 A LazoWidget is intended to be agnostic of business logic.

 The `LazoWidget` interface is designed to work within the Lazo rendering life cycle on the client and the server.
 As such a widget's `render` implementation must function on the client and the server.